 We have an interdisciplinary perspective and work closely with related disciplines including Classics and Ancient History, Archaeology, English, Modern Languages, Philosophy and Politics.

 Teaching the next generation of historians is at the heart of everything we do and our teaching is inspired by the research interests of our staff.
 We have a strong record of teaching excellence in the department and we are ranked in the top 10 in all major UK university league tables for History.

-Our staff are regularly nominated for teaching awards and we had colleagues nominated for Best Research Inspired Teaching and Best Postgraduate Taught Supervisor in the 2015 Teaching Awards.
+Our staff are regularly nominated and shortlisted for the Exeter Student Guild’s teaching awards, and in 2020, Dr Ljubica Spaskovska won the award for Research-Led Teaching.
 In the National Student Survey, 96% of our students were satisfied with teaching quality.

 We supervise postgraduate research in a wide range of areas and currently we have 97 postgraduate research students completing their studies with us.

 During your time studying for a degree with us, we will make learning exciting, engaging and fun – exploring hidden treasures, secret worlds and famous historical events from new perspectives.
 We will offer a huge range of History options, covering hundreds of years and many different cultures and continents.
 We will also encourage you to broaden your horizons further by taking modules that interest you beyond our Department.
 You will be challenged along the way to move out of your comfort zone, not just by what you study, but what you learn about yourself and your capabilities during your degree.
 This we believe will prepare you well for life beyond graduation, including tools that will help you thrive in an increasingly complex, rapidly-changing world.

 We will work with you on your personal development so that you can become: